If any links do not work and you are interested in the material, please e-mail me under email@example.com

 October 2012: Why does Germany not take the Polish example and limit mortgage loan maturities to 25 years to stem her house price boom?
 Ad-hoc commentary (in German).
 This could be an important precautionary measure, even as German housing lending so far doesn't show much signs of a boom.

 Comment regarding Why Germany rejected using direct bank recapitalization for Spanish banks (mostly ex-Cajas).
 I suggest that the German decision to claw back the results of the June eurozone summit come October must be seen in the context of information constraints over the Spanish banking system, of the way Germany's own bank resolution efforts were handled (lavish subsidies even for junior bond investors), and of the inconconsistency of direct recapitalization with the overall eurozone protection approach in banking and sovereign finance focusing on catastrophic risk protection.

 Here is the preceding comment of June 2012 in Handelsblatt focusing on the (politically understandable) attempts of the Spanish government to minimize bail-in at former Cajas facing considerable losses at the expense of European taxpayers.
 Here is the original longer version, journalists tend to heavily cut back.
 I argued that direct bank recapitalizations through the ESM/Eurozone would have directly substituted esp. junior bond capital that Spanish regulators allowed to walk out of the door in the months and years prior to the de-facto insolvency of many banks/Cajas in 2012.
 Most of you have never heard the name of Liberbank, a Spanish Caja merger result, a bank that essentially on Eurozone summit day in late June 2012 proposed to their hybrid capital owners a swap into 5 year deposits (i.e. several ranks upwards) without any haircuts.
 I demanded in reaction to this situation in Handelsblatt to proceed with Christian Barnier's bail-in proposals, scheduled for 2018, for immediate implementation and for the Spanish sovereign to remain liable to losses vis-a-vis the ESM.

 June 2012: Short Zerohedge post on some of the issues facing investors regarding the construction of the Spanish covered bond law.
-See also my earlier paper on the German Pfandbrief system (German).
+See also my earlier paper on the German Pfandbrief system (in Deutsch).